openstack-archive/fuel-plugin-lma-collector/doc/user/source/configure_alarms.rst

   health status of the cluster.
 * *Okay*: None of the above was found to be true.

-The AFD and GSE Persisters
+The AFD and GSE persisters
 --------------------------

 The AFD and GSE metrics are also consumed by other types